runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/serialization.md

 -   `#parseHexBytes` interprets a string as a hex-encoded stack of bytes.
 -   `#alignHexString` makes sure that the length of a (hex)string is even.
 -   `#parseByteStack` interprets a string as a hex-encoded stack of bytes, but makes sure to remove the leading "0x".
--   `#parseByteStackRaw` casts a string as a stack of bytes, ignoring any encoding.
 -   `#parseWordStack` interprets a JSON list as a stack of `Word`.
 -   `#parseMap` interprets a JSON key/value object as a map from `Word` to `Word`.
 -   `#parseAddr` interprets a string as a 160 bit hex-endcoded address.